 • Identify priority internal and external publics

 • Learn to use interpersonal and mass communication techniques

 • Develop a feedback process to ensure two-way communication

 The School Communication Workshop Kit gives you everything you need to

 conduct workshops for your staff.
 They will better understand their role in

 communication and begin implementing tactics soon after their workshop.

-Go to the NSPRA store for information about how to purchase this resource and to view other resources designed specifically with school-level communication in mind.
+Go to the Online Store to view other resources designed specifically with school-level communication in mind.